Bengkulu: History

-During Sukarno's imprisonment by the Dutch in the early 1930s, the future first president of Indonesia lived briefly in Bengkulu.
-Here he met his wife, Fatmawati, who bore him several children, one of whom, Megawati Sukarnoputri, became Indonesia's first female President.
-During early independence, Bengkulu was included in the older 'South Sumatera' Province with Lampung, the Bangka-Belitung Archipelago and what became South Sumatera itself, as a Residency.
-It finally gained its provincial status in 1968 as the 26th province (prior to the last province: East Timor).
+During the early 1930s, Sukarno, the future first president of Indonesia, was imprisoned by the Dutch and briefly resided in Bengkulu, where he met his wife, Fatmawati.
+The couple had several children, including Megawati Sukarnoputri, who later became Indonesia's first female President.

+After independence, Bengkulu was initially part of the 'South Sumatra' Province, which also included Lampung, the Bangka-Belitung Islands, and what is now South Sumatra itself, as a Residency.
+In 1968, Bengkulu gained provincial status, becoming the 26th province of Indonesia, preceding East Timor.

 Bengkulu lies near the Sunda Fault and is prone to earthquakes and tsunamis.
 The June 2000 Enggano earthquake killed at least 100 people.
 A recent report predicts that Bengkulu is "at risk of inundation over the next few decades from undersea earthquakes predicted along the coast of Sumatra" A series of earthquakes struck Bengkulu during September 2007, killing 13 people.

 Geography and climate

 The western part of Bengkulu province, bordering the Indian Ocean coast, is about 576 km along, and the eastern part of the condition is hilly with a plateau that is prone to erosion.
 Bengkulu Province is on the west side of the Bukit Barisan mountains.
-The province's area is about 19,788.7 square kilometers.
-The province extends from the border province of West Sumatra to the border province of Lampung; the distance is about 567 kilometers.
+The province's area is about 20,130.21 square kilometres,or slightly smaller than the European country,Slovenia.The province extends from the border province of West Sumatra to the border province of Lampung; the distance is about 567 kilometres.
 Bengkulu Province lies between 2° 16' S and 03° 31' S latitude and 101° 01'-103° 41'E longitude.
-Bengkulu province in the north bordering the province of West Sumatra, in the southern Indian Ocean and Lampung province, in the west bordering the Indian Ocean and in the east with the province of Jambi and South Sumatra Province.Bengkulu province bordered by the Indian Ocean coastline of approximately 525 kilometers.
+Bengkulu province in the north borders the province of West Sumatra, in the southern the Indian Ocean and Lampung province, in the west it borders the Indian Ocean and in the east the provinces of Jambi and South Sumatra.
+Bengkulu province is also bordered by the Indian Ocean coastline of approximately 525 kilometres to the west.
 Its western part is hilly with fertile plateaus, while the western part is lowland relatively narrow, elongated from north to south and punctuated bumpy areas.

 Bengkulu's climate is classified as tropical.
 Bengkulu has a large amount of rainfall throughout the year, even in the driest month.
 The climate here is classified as Af by the Köppen-Geiger system.
 The annual average temperature is 26.8 °C. The average annual rainfall is 3360 mm.

-The total area of Bengkulu province is 19,919.33 km2.
+The total area of Bengkulu province is 20,181.53 km2.
 For administrative purposes, the province is divided into nine regencies and one city, together sub-divided into 93 districts.

 Population

-The 2010 census reported a population of 1,715,518 including 875,663 males and 837,730 females; by the 2020 Census this had risen to 2,010,670, and the official estimate for mid 2021 was 2,032,942.
+The 2010 census reported a population of 1,715,518 including 875,663 males and 837,730 females; by the 2020 Census this had risen to 2,010,670, and the official estimate for mid 2024 was 2,115,631.